monsoonmaelstrom/book2/book2.md

 “Yes.
 She’s on her way to fulfill her destiny.
 As she should be.
 Now, I’m very busy.
 You can see yourself out,” she tells me as she stands and heads toward the door, turning her back on me in dismissal.

 Without thinking, I pick up the bronze statue, and hurl it at her head with the full force of my anger behind it.
-It hits her skull with a sickening thwack before falling to the ground with a hard thud as it hits the carpet.
+It hits her skull with a disturbing thwack before falling to the ground with a hard thud as it hits the carpet.
 Alexandria follows quickly, sinking to her knees before falling face first onto the floor.

 I feel her begin to pull power to herself in an effort to, I assume, heal the damage I’ve just done.